NotIsaacTwinkleToes/DefenceTowers/README.md

   ### Removing
   - Left Clicking ammunition slot will give a stack of arrows from the tower.
   - Shift + Left Clicking will move a stack of arrows to the players inventory from the tower.

-  - Right Click will give 1 arrow to the player.
+Right Clicking the ammunition item will cycle the towers targeting mode.

 ## Tower Blacklist